AdrianaAlves94/Industrial-Plant-Quality-and-Revenue-Analysis/README.md

 ## The question

 The plant turns raw rock into iron ore concentrate.
-The cleaner the output — the less impurity left in — the more buyers pay for it.
+The cleaner the output, the less impurity left in and the more buyers pay for it.
 The analysis asks five related questions:

 1. **Quality mix** — What share of operating hours produce top-quality output vs middle vs low?
 2. **Time patterns** — Does quality vary by hour, day, or part of the day?